 It sure can be fun to arrive in a new destination without anything planned.
 But if you're going to Iceland, it's good to keep in mind that some things require you to be organized and book in advance.
+So here are 5 things that you (kind of) need to book before you go.

 When the nearly unpronounceable Eyjafjallajökull volcano erupted in 2010, Iceland found itself in the enviable position of becoming a “bucket list” destination.
 Since that time there has been exponential growth in tourism with an increasing number of flights arriving (seemingly) almost daily.
 Naturally, with the increasing number of tourists, comes greater demand for services.